Uxbridge (UK Parliament constituency): Boundaries

-1885–1918: The parliamentary constituency of Uxbridge was created as the westernmost county division of the county of Middlesex.
+1885–1918: The constituency was created as the westernmost county division of the county of Middlesex.
 The Redistribution of Seats Act 1885 defined the seat as comprising the parishes of Ashford*, Bedfont, Cowley, Cranford, Feltham, Hampton, Hampton Wick, Hanworth, Harefield, Harlington, Harmondsworth, Hayes, Hillingdon East, Hillingdon West, Ickenham, Laleham*, Littleton*, Northolt, Ruislip, Shepperton*, Staines*, Stanwell*, Sunbury*, Teddington, Uxbridge, West Drayton, and Yiewsley.
 The shape of the seat was irregular and it stretched more than three times the maximum length than its final form and twice its breadth.

 The parishes (as various successor urban districts) marked * were absorbed into Surrey and the others absorbed into Greater London, in 1965.

-1918–1945: Uxbridge was cut down to be a north-western division of Middlesex.
+1918–1945: Uxbridge was cut down to a north-western division of Middlesex.
 Large areas to the south were removed to form Spelthorne (UK Parliament constituency).

 The local government areas in the new Uxbridge seat were defined, by the Representation of the People Act 1918, as the urban districts of Hayes, Ruislip-Northwood, Southall-Norwood, Uxbridge, and Yiewsley as well as the Uxbridge Rural District.

 1945–1950: included in 1945's interim redistribution of seats with more than 100,000 registered electors.
 Reduced to the urban districts of Ruislip-Northwood and Uxbridge.
 This saw contributions to two new seats: Southall, almost its whole; Ealing West, (as to Northolt); a cast-off for five years to Spelthorne of southerly Yiewsley and West Drayton Urban District.

 1950–1974: Under 1950 redistribution, Ruislip-Northwood became a new seat in the north and north-east.
 Uxbridge with immediate neighbours north south and east (together forming the Municipal Borough of Uxbridge in 1955) was re-united with Yiewsley and West Drayton, to form the last incarnation of the county division.

-In 1965 saw the last major Local Government reform.
-Area covered became part of the London Borough of Hillingdon.
+1965 saw the last major Local Government reform.
+The area covered became part of the London Borough of Hillingdon.

-1974–1983: The seat was re-classified as a borough constituency.
-Its wards were for approximately an identical area as before: Colham-Cowley, Harefield, Hillingdon East, Hillingdon West, Ickenham, Uxbridge, and Yiewsley.
+1974–1983: The seat was reclassified as a borough constituency.
+Its wards were Colham-Cowley, Harefield, Hillingdon East, Hillingdon West, Ickenham, Uxbridge, and Yiewsley.

-1983–1997: ward names in local government, not coverage, changed to: Colham, Cowley, Harefield, Hillingdon East, Hillingdon North, Hillingdon West, Ickenham, Uxbridge North, Uxbridge South, West Drayton, and Yiewsley.
+1983–1997: ward names were changed to: Colham, Cowley, Harefield, Hillingdon East, Hillingdon North, Hillingdon West, Ickenham, Uxbridge North, Uxbridge South, West Drayton, and Yiewsley.
+Their coverage remained unchanged.

-1997–2010: Harefield ward was lost to Ruislip-Northwood, list/extent above (1983-1997) otherwise unchanged.
+1997–2010: Harefield ward was transferred to Ruislip-Northwood.